The visual effects for The Wrath of Khan were filmed quickly, efficiently — and, most importantly, they came in on budget.

 The most professional, the most delightful, the most responsive.
 I couldn’t say enough good things about the whole crew.
 It was an amazing experience.

-As a sequal, Star Trek II was able to reuse many of the models that had been created for The Motion Picture.
+As a sequel, Star Trek II was able to reuse many of the models that had been created for The Motion Picture.
 Besides the Enterprise, Sallin wanted to make use of the orbital office complex Kirk had beamed up to in the first film; it became the Regula I space station.

 Steve Gawley, head of the model shop, recalled: